alyraafat/smart_car/README.md

 # Smart Car

-You have a smart self-driving car that follows a straight lane, whenever it goes out of the lane a warning message should be displayed on the screen.
-The car should also stop when it detects an obstacle in front of it.
+It is a smart self-driving car made for CSEN605 course.
+It follows a straight lane and whenever it goes out of the lane a warning message is displayed on the 7-segment display.
+The car also stops when it detects an obstacle in front of it.

 Tasks:
   1)    Initially, the car should be moving using a moving part.